If you are new and haven’t read part 1, don’t worry, it isn’t essential for the understanding of this article but I would suggest reading it.

 Continuing the theme of being proactive with your finances comes the ability to access your investment account.

 Much to my surprise, there have been several moneydock readers who are unable to assess their own investment accounts.

-Their accounts are run by investment providers but these individuals/yachties are so far removed from their money.
+Their accounts are run by investment providers which is fine but it doesn’t excuse these individuals/yachties for being so far removed from their money.

 They literally don’t even know how to log in.
 Or know how much money is in there.
 Or how much their paying the advisor.
 Wake up people.